stevedekorte/strvct.net/README.md

 - property annotations which allow for the automatic handling of UI and storage mechanisms.
 - **title** and **subtitle** properties

-### Collections
+### Doman Object Collections

-Domain objects often reference collections of other domain objects.
+Domain objects may reference collections of other domain objects.
 These collections are often managed by their own domain object.
 For example, a Server class might have a guestConnections property which references an instance of ServerConnections whose subnodes are of type GuestConnection.
 Such domain objects are aware of their valid types and can override default behaviours for adding, removing, and reordering items.

 <!--
 Explain what the domain model is and how it's objects are mapped to UI and storage.